Visiting Tsuru Island

 Plants, trees, shrubs, groundcover show their optimum character at different times of the year.
 Garden In Color takes you on a monthly journey featuring the plants that really stand out amongst the others in Gresham’s Japanese Garden.

 The Interactive Garden, or endearingly named “Jim’s Garden Notes” allows viewers to view the garden from 26 different view points.
 Each viewpoint documents the plant material, date and time of day, along with a description of what you’re viewing.
 You can download the PDFs and take them with you the next time you visit the Japanese Garden.

 Hours of Operation

-The City park and Tsuru Island are open daily from sunrise to sunset.
+Main City Park and Tsuru Island are FREE and open daily from sunrise to sunset.
 This is a public garden created and maintained by dedicated volunteers.
 We ask that all visitors to follow our rules so everyone can continue to enjoy our treasure.